YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZVERSION
 ---------------

-$ZV[ERSION] contains a string value specifying the currently installed YottaDB/GT.M. $ZV[ERSION] is a space-delimited string with four pieces as follows:
+$ZV[ERSION] contains a string value identifying the GT.M version on which this YottaDB release is built. $ZV[ERSION] is a space-delimited string with four pieces as follows:

 .. parsed-literal::
    <product> <release> <OS> <architecture>

-<product> is always "YottaDB" or "GT.M".
+<product> is always "GT.M".

 <release> always begins with "V", and has the structure V<DB_Format>.<major_release>-<minor_release>[<bug_fix_level>] where:

-* <DB_Format> identifies the block format of YottaDB/GT.M database files compatible with the release.
+* <DB_Format> identifies the block format of YottaDB database files compatible with the release.
 For example, V4, V5, and V6.
 The <DB_Format> piece in $ZVERSION does not change even when a MUPIP UPRGRADE or MUPIP DOWNGRADE changes the DB Format element in the database fileheader.
 * <major_release> identifies a release with major enhancements.
 * <minor_release> identifies minor enhancements to a major release.
-The classification of major and minor enhancements is at the discretion of YottaDB/FIS.
+The classification of major and minor enhancements is at the discretion of GT.M.
 * An optional <bug_fix_level> is an upper-case letter indicating bug fixes but no new enhancements.
-Note that YottaDB/GT.M is built monolithically and never patched.
-Even though a bug fix release has only bug fixes, it should be treated as a new YottaDB/GT.M release and installed in a separate directory.
+Note that GT.M is built monolithically and never patched.
+Even though a bug fix release has only bug fixes, it should be treated as a new GT.M release and installed in a separate directory.

 <OS> is the host operating system name.

-<architecture> is the hardware architecture for which the release of YottaDB/GT.M is compiled.
-Note that YottaDB/GT.M retains it original names for continuity even if vendor branding changes, for example, "RS6000".
+<architecture> is the hardware architecture for which the release of GT.M is compiled.
+Note that GT.M retains its original names for continuity even if vendor branding changes, for example, "RS6000".

 M routines cannot modify $ZVERSION.

 .. note::
-   YottaDB/GT.M treats $ZVERSION as a literal at compile time.
+   YottaDB treats $ZVERSION as a literal at compile time.
 Therefore, always compile with the same version as that used at runtime.

 Example:

 .. parsed-literal::
-   GTM>w $zversion
+   YDB>w $zversion
    GT.M V6.0-003 Linux x86_64

-This example displays the current version identifier for YottaDB/GT.M.
+This example displays the current version identifier for GT.M.

+See the $ZYRELEASE intrinsic special variable to identify the YottaDB release.

 -----------------
 $ZYERROR
 -----------------

 $ZYER[ROR] is a read/write ISV that contains a string value pointing to an entryref.
-After YottaDB/GT.M encounters an error, if $ZYERROR is set a non-null value, YottaDB/GT.M invokes the routine at the entryref specified by $ZYERROR with an implicit DO.
+After YottaDB encounters an error, if $ZYERROR is set a non-null value, YottaDB invokes the routine at the entryref specified by $ZYERROR with an implicit DO.
 It is intended that the code invoked by $ZYERROR use the value of $ZSTATUS to select or construct a value to which it SETs $ZERROR.
-If $ZYERROR is not a valid entryref or if an error occurs while executing the entryref specified by $ZYERROR, YottaDB/GT.M SETs $ZERROR to the error status encountered.
-YottaDB/GT.M then returns control to the M code specified by $ETRAP/$ZTRAP or device EXCEPTION.
+If $ZYERROR is not a valid entryref or if an error occurs while executing the entryref specified by $ZYERROR, YottaDB SETs $ZERROR to the error status encountered.
+YottaDB then returns control to the M code specified by $ETRAP/$ZTRAP or device EXCEPTION.

 $ZYERROR is implicitly NEWed on entry to the routine specified by $ZYERROR.
-However, if YottaDB/GT.M fails to compile, YottaDB/GT.M does not transfer control to the entryref specified by $ZYERROR.
+However, if YottaDB fails to compile, YottaDB does not transfer control to the entryref specified by $ZYERROR.

-YottaDB/GT.M permits $ZYERROR to be modified by the SET and NEW commands.
+YottaDB permits $ZYERROR to be modified by the SET and NEW commands.

 ------------------
 Trigger ISVs
 ------------------

-YottaDB/GT.M provides nine ISVs (Intrinsic Special Variables) to facilitate trigger operations.
+YottaDB provides nine ISVs (Intrinsic Special Variables) to facilitate trigger operations.
 With the exception of $ZTWORMHOLE, all numeric trigger-related ISVs return zero (0) outside of a trigger context; non-numeric ISVs return the empty string.

 +++++++++++
 $ZTDATA